wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_easytransferasset.md

 ---
-title: trx:/wallet/easytransferasset \[POST\] {disallowed}
+title: /wallet/easytransferasset  {disallowed} - TRON
-description: Easy TRC10 token transfer.
-Create a TRC10 transfer transaction andbroadcast directly.
-There is a security risk.
-This interface service hasbeen shutdown by the Trongrid.
-Please use the offline mode or the nodedeployed by yourself.
+description: Example code for the /wallet/easytransferasset  {disallowed} rest method. Сomplete guide on how to use /wallet/easytransferasset  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters